rozum-robotics/Rozum-Servo-Drives-API/python/README.md

    `rozum/servo/tutorial` - examples for quick start

 ### Installation
-After building the library, copy `libservo_api.so` file into `rozum/servo` directory.
+After you have built the library, copy the `libservo_api.so` file into the `rozum/servo` directory.
-Optionally you can run `make python` in console after building.
-It will perform copying operation.
+Alternatively, you can run `make python` in the console after building to perform the copying operation.

 Currently, installation via **pip** is not supported.
 So, copy the `rozum` module into your project root manually.